craig-davis/craig-davis.github.io/_posts/2019-01-25-Beginning-Mountain-Biking-in-2019.markdown

 ## Potential Upgrades

 If you can, you should make sure that the bike comes with tubeless tires and a dropper post.

 Go tubeless if at all possible.
 It's a bit more hassle up front, but they are far superior.
 You can run them at lower pressures and have better traction, and they are nearly thorn proof and resist punctures.
 You might need to buy a special pump if you want to work on them yourself, but I think it's a fantastic upgrade to any bike.
 At the $1400 price point you may or may not get tubeless tires from the factory.
 Your local bike shop should be able to make that upgrade.
+For more information, this [blog post from REI about tubeless tires](https://www.rei.com/learn/expert-advice/tubed-vs-tubeless.html) is pretty good.

 ## Pedals